shellieD/get-ducked/README.md

 REGISTRATION/USER PROFILE
 * I can register for an account using my username, email and password.
-* I will receive a confirmation email after registering for an account so that I can be sure my order has been received.
+* I will receive an email after registering for an account to confirm my email address.
 * I can log in and out of my account easily to enable me to access/update my personal information.
 * I can access my account to view details of my order history.
 * I can reset my password regularly to keep my information safe.